-11.1.1 The Solid Waste Group of Activities manage the refuse collection, disposal and recycling services for the Waitomo District.
+11.1.1 The Solid Waste GOA manage the refuse collection, disposal and recycling services for the Waitomo District.
 The solid waste network involves a series of recycling and transfer stations throughout the District.
 Residual waste is deposited at the District Landfill in Te Kuiti.